Cancun Trip Insider.

 Getting There from Cancún

-Chichén Itzá is approximately 200km west of Cancún — about a 2.5 to 3 hour drive depending on traffic.
-Most tours depart early (7–8am) to arrive before the midday heat and crowds peak.
+Chichén Itzá is approximately 200km west of Cancún, about a 2.5 to 3 hour drive depending on traffic.
 The ADO bus is the cheapest option but adds travel time and flexibility limitations.
-Guided day tours from Cancún are the most popular choice, with the added benefit of a knowledgeable guide who brings the ruins to life.
+Guided day tours from Cancún are, in our view, the most popular choice for good reason: hotel pickup is included, and a knowledgeable guide brings the ruins to life in a way a bus ride alone never could.

 Skip-the-Line & Early Access Tips

-The site opens at 8am and the best tours arrive at or near opening time.
+The site opens at 8am and the best Chichén Itzá tours from Cancún arrive at or near opening time.
 By 10am, tour buses from Cancún and the Riviera Maya begin arriving en masse, and by midday the main pyramid is surrounded by thousands of visitors.
-Early arrival makes a dramatic difference — you'll experience the ruins in relative quiet, with better photo opportunities and cooler temperatures.
-Many tours also include fast-track entry tickets.
+Early arrival makes a dramatic difference: you'll experience the ruins in relative quiet, with better photo opportunities and cooler temperatures.

 Most Popular Tours